ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 2. Select **Operators** and then **OperatorHub**
 3. Search for **Elasticsearch Operator**, click **Install** and then **Subscribe**
 4. **Repeat** steps 2 and 3 for installing **Red Hat {{site.data.keyword.openshiftshort}} Jaeger**, **Kiali Operator** (provided by Red Hat) and **Red Hat {{site.data.keyword.openshiftshort}} Service Mesh** Operators.

+This installs the Operators in the default `openshift-operators` project and makes the Operators available to all projects in the cluster.
+{:tip}

 ### Deploying the Red Hat {{site.data.keyword.openshiftshort}} Service Mesh control plane